SlitherinPython/cs50-final-project/README.md

 *Added timer functionality* <br>
 I remembered there were these things called classes in python, that were able to store multiple values and functions in them.
 After some research, I decided to use that as the brains behind the timer.
 I used the set interval function to pause in between seconds.
 Furthermore, I added functionality for the stop button, which allows users to stop the timer and return to the home screen.
 I reused my animation code from the start menu button.

+**Day 4:**

+*Semi-fixed the music problem* <br>
+The main reason why the music took so long to load was the rendering time.
+So I thought if I could prerender it before the timer runs out, it could play without any delay.
+After some more research, I found out that javascript could click a tags, which just so happened to be the play/pause button of the soundcloud website.
+So after a bit of coding, I managed to prerender it and pause it (so that I could press play whenever I want to and play the music without delay).
+However, there was still a delay between the website rendering and my code pausing the music so the user could still hear about 5 seconds of the music playing as my app prerendered the music.
+My solution would be to mute the window as it prerenders and unmute it after I've paused the music.
+However, all the functions provided by electron didn't seem to work.